How to Approach the Quareia Course

 In order for the course to work properly for you, there are some things you need to keep in mind before you start.

 The course is specifically designed so that each lesson builds upon the next.
-If you cherry pick the lessons, they will make no sense to you and they will not work as each lesson dovetails into the next.
+If you cherry pick the lessons, they will make no sense to you and they will not work to their full magical potential, as each lesson dovetails magically into the next.
 In the early modules, you will find that some lessons can be done side by side, but as the course progresses, each one lays a foundation for the next lesson.

 Within the lessons are many subtle pointers, details and pertinent information.
 Do not skim through the lessons as you will miss the fine details woven into them: even if you feel you have already covered the subject matter, many of the lessons, even the most basic ones, have seeds within them for the later work.
 These seeds are not in any of my books or anyone else’s books: work carefully if you wish to be successful.